All-optical quantum computing using cubic phase gates: Optical Quantum Computation

-Most recently, the nonlinear feedforward operation for cubic-phase-gate teleportation was experimentally demonstrated \cite{Fcpgexp}.
-The degree of nonlinear squeezing of the non-Gaussian ancilla state experimentally achieved is related to the cubic-phase-gate strength parameter $r$ in Eq.~(\ref{CPGHeisenberg}) as $r \approx 0.17$.
+Most recently, the nonlinear feedforward operation for cubic phase gate teleportation was experimentally demonstrated \cite{Fcpgexp}.
+The degree of nonlinear squeezing of the non-Gaussian ancilla state experimentally achieved is related to the cubic phase gate strength parameter $r$ in Eq.~\eqref{CPGHeisenberg} as $r \approx 0.17$.
 An ancilla state with a higher photon number would exhibit larger nonlinear squeezing, and this can be used to make the resulting cubic phase gate stronger.
-We will show that our decomposition method, when applied and optimized for GKP state generation of fairly high fidelity (above 90\%) using single-mode cubic phase gates and beam splitters, yields parameter values all below $r = 0.17$.
+We will show that our decomposition method, when applied and optimized for GKP state generation of fairly high fidelity above 90\% using single-mode cubic phase gates and beam splitters, yields parameter values all below $r = 0.17$.
 Thus, our decomposition-based scheme is fully compatible with the recent experimental nonlinear-feedforward demonstration.
 In order to achieve better fidelities, we would apply a larger sequence of gates where each gate is typically even weaker.
-The remaining complication in a practical application of these schemes would be loss and noise, so that a smaller sequence of imperfect gates is preferable.
+The remaining complication in a practical application of these schemes would be loss and noise as well as relatively low gate fidelities, so that a smaller sequence of imperfect gates is preferable.
 We leave a complete analysis of the experimental scheme of Ref.~\cite{Fcpgexp}, including loss and imperfections, applied to our gate decompositions for, especially, GKP state generation to future work.
 The important conclusion here is that the methods of Refs.~\cite{Yukawa2013, Miyata2016, Konno2021, Fcpgexp, Konno2021magic} can be very well combined with our present approach.